On sums of Ramanujan sums: Introduction

 where $u = \log(yx^{-2})$, and $\kappa(u)$ is defined by \eqref{eq22} below and satisfies the inequalities

 for any fixed $\epsilon >0$.
 In particular, $\kappa(u) = o(1)$ as $|u| \to \infty$. \end{enumerate} \end{theorem}

-The hypothesis $B > 10$ and the powers of the logarithms in the ranges for $y$ in the statement of the theorem are chosen to ensure that the error terms are of a smaller order of magnitude than the main term.
-Also, the lower bound for $\kappa(u)$ is far from sharp and has been chosen so to simplify the arguments in \S\ref{s4}.
-In fact, by increasing the amount of numeric calculations in \S\ref{s4} by an order of magnitude or two, it can be shown that $\kappa(u) > -0.3$.
+The lower bound for $\kappa(u)$ is far from sharp and has been chosen so as to simplify the arguments in \S\ref{s5}.
+In fact, by increasing the amount of numeric calculations in \S\ref{s5} by an order of magnitude or two, it can be shown that $\kappa(u) > -0.3$.
 We chose not to pursue such a sharper bound here for the sake of clarity.
 However, for the benefit of the reader, we should mention that the more elaborate numerical computations that we carried suggest that $\kappa(u)$ is decreasing when $u < u_0$ and increasing when $u > u_0$, where $u_0 \approx 1.63$; its minimum value is approximately $\kappa(1.63) \approx -0.2943$.
 It also seems that $\kappa(u)$ is always negative.

+It is natural to ask whether similar asymptotic formulas hold for $C_k(x,y)$ when $k \ge 3$.
+It appears that the analytic method in \S\ref{s4} below should yield some result, at least when $k=3$.
+However, since the technical details will most likely be quite ungainly, we leave such considerations to future work.